Faceplant-Games/epicslash/README.md

 The project is still under development.
 A scrum board is shared between team members.
 We're open to new collaborators.
 The game is available with its minimal features.
 A first complete version is planned for 07/25/18.

-# Developer's Notes

-It's an open source project under development, so feel free to contribute with pull requests.